Manimtired1312/Manimtired1312/README.md

-I'm Candie Bombac, a part of the chaos system, and the primary contributor of this account, I'm primarily interested in 40%-55% ortholinear keyboards, and anything Linux.

-I’m currently learning C, and possibly lua in the future.
+We're the Peridot System, a collective that works on various things, especially concept work for 40%-55% ortholinear keyboards, and anything Linux.

 ## How to reach me:
-- chaossys1312@gmail.com
-- crumblingChaos#5972 on discord.
-- @ChaosSys1312 on twitter.
+- Perisys1312@proton.me

 ##
-**Proud Trans Lesbian and anarchist.**
+**Proud Non-Binary menace and anarchist.**

 **Arch User.**